flipflop/interview-user-experience/README.md

 - Describe a successful and rewarding project

-- UX and UI design, can you descrbibe what both are?
+- UX and UI design, can you describe what both are?

 - What are some of the emerging trends in UX Design right now?